astrobmm/fastrot-spec/README.md

 gfortran -std=legacy spec3d.f -o spec3d.exe
 gfortran -std=legacy normspec.f -o normspec.exe
 ```

+Some tests were made on Macs laptops, a fortran compiler such is the one in ```https://github.com/fxcoudert/gfortran-for-macOS/releases``` seems to work, using the same commmand as above.

 Make sure the script ```fastrot-spec.sh``` has the option to be an executable, type